shortmr/CANOpenRobotController/doc/M1_SRALAB/SSNR2023/Day1.md

 ## Tune the transparent controller

 1. In [m1_params.yaml](../../../config/m1_params.yaml) file, make sure *config_flag* is set to true in order to enable sliders for adjusting PID gains
-2. Run ROS program for controller tuning from the same terminal window used in set up; specify the robot_name parameter based on your group’s device (m1_x, m1_y or m1_z)
+2. Run ROS program for controller tuning from the same terminal window where the workspace was sourced; specify the robot_name parameter for your group’s device (m1_x, m1_y or m1_z)
 ```bash
 roslaunch CORC m1_real.launch robot_name:=m1_x